 Epilepsy and Pregnancy

-Women with a history of epilepsy who are being treated for this problem should consult their OB/GYN physician before getting pregnant about how to best reduce the risk of fetal malformations, miscarriage, perinatal death, and increased seizure frequency.
+Women with a history of epilepsy who are being treated should consult their OB/GYN physician before getting pregnant to ask how to best reduce the risk of fetal malformations, miscarriage, perinatal death, and increased seizure frequency.
 Many women who follow the instructions of their physicians by altering their medications and/or dosage can become pregnant and deliver a healthy child.

-"Seizure dog" is a term that relates to a number of activities associated with dogs that respond to epileptic seizures.
-Some dogs appear to sense a seizure before it begins and the dog's activity alerts the patient and allows the patient to prepare for a seizure.
-Other dogs are trained to activate alarm systems to let individuals know their owner (seizure patient) is having a seizure.
+"Seizure dog" is a term that relates to several activities associated with dogs that respond to epileptic seizures.
+Some dogs appear to sense a seizure before it begins, and the dog's activity alerts the patient and allows the patient to prepare for a seizure.
+Other dogs are trained to activate alarm systems to let people know their owner (seizure patient) is having a seizure.
 Some dogs are taught to lie next to the person having a seizure to protect them from injury.

-Research is ongoing to provide new medical therapies to increase the number of people who can fully control seizures and to reduce the side effects of treatments.
-Implantable devices to help stop or prevent seizures are also being researched.
-The Epilepsy Foundation indicates at least 85 new therapies are being actively investigated.
+Epilepsy research is ongoing to provide new medical therapies to increase the number of people who can fully control seizures and to reduce the side effects of treatments.
+The National Institute of Health identifies four major research initiatives related to epilepsy:

 Living With Epilepsy

-Many people diagnosed and treated for epilepsy are able to live full, active lives and many live seizure-free if they take medications on schedule.
-Even individuals with uncontrolled seizures can make lifestyle adjustments to allow them to have a reasonable lifestyle.
+Many people diagnosed and treated for epilepsy can live full, active lives and many live seizure-free if they take medications on schedule.
+Even people with uncontrolled seizures can make lifestyle adjustments to allow them to have a reasonable lifestyle.
 There are many resources to help patients with epilepsy.
 A list of some sources are as follows: